Stochastic Treatment Choice with Empirical Welfare Updating: Introduction

 This paper proposes novel and general methods for obtaining stochastic individualised assignment rules based on randomised control trial data.
 Assuming that the social planner assigns individuals to a binary treatment, with her goal being to maximise additive (utilitarian) social welfare as in \citet{Manski2004}, we exploit an empirical analogue of the social welfare criterion to generate individualised assignment probabilities.
-Specifically, we start with a prior distribution over a collection of deterministic assignment rules $\mathscr{G}$, each of which partitions the space of individual observable characteristics $\mathscr{X}$ into a group of characteristics $G$ and its complement $G^{c}$, which generates a deterministic assignment rule $g(x)=1\{ x \in G \}$.
-An individual with characteristics $x\in\mathscr{X}$ is assigned treatment if $x\in G$, and is not assigned treatment if $x\in G^{c}$.
+Specifically, we start with a prior distribution over a collection of deterministic assignment rules $\mathscr{G}$, each of which partitions the space of individual observable characteristics $\mathscr{X}$ into a group of characteristics $G$ and its complement $G^{c}$, thereby generating a deterministic assignment rule $g\left(x\right)=1\left( x \in G \right)$.
+An individual is assigned treatment if their characteristics are such that $x\in G$, and is not assigned treatment if $x\in G^{c}$.
 We then update the prior distribution based upon an empirical analogue of the social welfare criterion to obtain a posterior distribution over $\mathscr{G}$.
-To generate a stochastic assignment, we draw a $g$ from $\mathscr{G}$ according to the posterior distribution over this collection, and implement the policy prescribed by $g$.
-In this way, the stochastic assignment rule that is applied to an individual with characteristics $x$ is such that the probability of that individual being treated is equal to the posterior probability that a $g$ is drawn such that $G$ contains $x$.
+To generate a stochastic assignment, we draw a $g\in\mathscr{G}$ according to the posterior distribution over this collection, and implement the policy prescribed by $g$.
+In this way, the stochastic assignment ruleapplied to an individual with characteristics $x$ treats her with the probability equal to the posterior probability that stochastic $G$ contains $x$.

 One of the main contributions of this paper is that we derive an optimal updating procedure for obtaining the posterior distribution over $\mathscr{G}$.
 This procedure minimises an upper bound on welfare regret and yields an exponential tilting of the prior over $\mathscr{G}$, where the tilting depends upon the empirical welfare criterion.
 This novel updating formula resembles the quasi-posterior distribution that appears in the Laplace-type estimation studied by \citet{Chernozhukov03}, but differs in that the constant factor in the exponential tilting term is determined endogenously by the Lagrange multiplier of the optimisation.